moneychien19/note-meta-blueprint-500-101/pixel-implementation.md

 - `1218369535643821`: pixel ID
 - `PageView`: the default event that the pixel base code fires.
 This default event is particularly important if you'd like to create custom conversions.
 When you filter or segment upon “Traffic URLs”,  it uses the URL value that it receives from this default event.
 - It can take up to 20 minutes for your pixel to become active and start working.

+> Note that if you use **Shopify** for your ecommerce business, you will never need to insert pixel code in your website.
+Shopify has a native integration with Meta pixel.
+If the pixel is also coded, the pixel will fire twice almost every time a page is loaded.

 ## Pixel Helper
 [Facebook Pixel Helper](https://developers.facebook.com/docs/meta-pixel/support/pixel-helper), which is a Chrome extension, can help you verify that everything functions properly.
 Once you install this Chrome plugin, you're able to